I want you to experience the best things to do in Barcelona as I would do them.

-My current favourite place to take visitors in 2020 are gourmet tapa gods Season – I like it so much that I’ve set up a discounted tasting menu.
+My current favourite place to take visitors in 2023 is Season – I like it so much that I’ve set up a discounted tasting menu.

 The most folkloric Spanish art form grabs your attention with its cante (singing), baile (dance), toque (guitar playing), palmas (clapping), jaleo (vocalizations), and pitos (snapping).

-A typical flamenco recital mixes passion and tranquility with a festive and resistant mood that can bring audience members to tears.
+A typical flamenco recital mixes passion and tranquillity with a festive and resistant mood that can bring audience members to tears.
 The push/pull dynamics of the performers entice and resist simultaneously.

 Tradition holds that one must consume (at least) one at la hora del vermú (vermut time, 12 noon) before eating lunch.
 It’s as sacred as the Spanish siesta so if you’re looking to fit in – drink up!

-I go for mine at Tasca El Corral.
+I go for mine at Quimet & Quimet.

-Most of the area is cut off from cars and that means winding roads and tight alleyways opening up into majestic squares like Plaça Reial, Plaça del Pi, Plaça George Orwell, and Plaça de la Seu.
+Most of the area is cut off from cars, and that means winding roads and tight alleyways opening up into majestic squares like Plaça de Catalunya, Plaça Reial, Plaça del Pi, Plaça George Orwell, and Plaça de la Seu.

-Nowadays it’s a hot spot for some of the city’s best bars.
+Nowadays, it’s a hot spot for some of Barcelona’s best bars.

-This unconventional Antoni Gaudi apartment block built for the city’s richest industrialists is without a straight line and more wobbling jell-o than building.
-From above it’s actually built in an asymmetrical 8 shape.
+This unconventional Antoni Gaudi apartment block built for the city’s richest industrialists is without a straight line and more wobbling Jell-O than a building.
+From above, it’s actually built in an asymmetrical eight shape.